 It will be a new way to access information.
 We will be able to ask anything, anywhere.
 It will be comfortable at home but can change many things at work.

 The disappearance of Google Search could be dramatic for Google and Alphabet.
 It is also relevant for small business.
 By now, it is the number one advertising platform of Internet.
 It is a way that companies have to communicate with potential customers.
-The end of Google search as we know it could leave the door open to the number two in the ad game: Facebook.
+All that could benefit the number two in the ad game: Facebook.
 But they also have other problems.